 Preparing for flooding is often overlooked.
-If you’ve never been flooded, it can be difficult to imagine.
-However, flood damage in the UK is estimated at 2 billion each year, and the average cost to an affected business is over £80,000.
-A flood will have a serious impact on your business, so it is essential to plan ahead.
+It can be difficult to imagine if you have never had a flood at your business.
+However, flood damage in the UK is estimated at 2 billion annually, and the average cost to an affected business is over £80,000.
+A flood will severely impact your business, so it is essential to plan.

 How to check flood risk for my business

-Even if you’re at relatively low risk, we highly recommend that you prepare a flood plan for the worst-case scenario.
+Even if you’re at relatively low risk, we highly recommend preparing a flood plan for the worst-case scenario.

 Creating a flood plan for your business

 Creating a flood plan for your business is essential.
 We have put together this simple-to-use checklist so that you can ensure your business is flood-proofed.